vimpunk/hugo-blog/content/posts/servo-internals-load-url.md

 ##### Trimming the history

-Finally, if this load is in an existing browsing context, the session history is trimmed for the *top-level browsing context, that is, the entire frame tree*, with `trim_history`.
+Finally, if this load is in an existing browsing context, the session history is trimmed for the *top-level browsing context*, that is, *the entire frame tree*, with `trim_history`.

 This is rather straight forward.
 The maximum number of loaded pipelines that may